chaos-genius/chaosgenius-docs/docs/Public_Datasets_Catalog/lyft.md

 id: 'lyft'
 ---

-# Ridehailing Prices
+# Ridehailing Price

 This dataset is based on a [Kaggle dataset](https://www.kaggle.com/ravi72munde/uber-lyft-cab-prices) that simulates rides in Boston for Lyft & Uber.
-We extrapolated this data for Lyft to 2021 to provide live testing for analytics.
+We extrapolated this data for Lyft to 2021 to provide live analytics.

 ## Accessing the data